Sudharma/sudharma/README.md

    I am software developer and like to solve real world problems!
 I am enthusiastic about, microservices, Cloud computing, biking and badminton.

-- 🔭 I’m currently working on Kubernetes on Azure, Istio, Infra as as Code.
+- 🔭 I’m currently working on Java, Microservices, Kubernetes Azure, Istio
 - 🌱 I’m currently learning Raspberry Pi, Serverless and planting.
 - 👯 I’m looking to collaborate on treking in Berlin.
 - 💬 Ask me about Cloud computing, Kubernetes, Java , Python, Linux.